 This course will study the evolution of the graphic novel, from the "funnies" to a respected form of literature.
 Literary techniques and theories will be used to analyze the multiple genres of the graphic novel (adventure, fantasy, fiction and non-fiction, horror, mystery, horror, sci-fi, and superhero).
 Special emphasis will be placed on image reading, exploring visual language and rhetoric - an important 21st Century skill.
 (59.4 Lec.
 Hrs.)
+Prerequisite: ENG:105 or ENG:107

-LIT:927 Honors Study 1.0 cr.
+LIT:923 Honors Seminar 1.0 - 4.0 cr.